Genotype-Phenotype Correlations in Dent's Disease

 - To determine functional interactions of CLC-5 with regulatory proteins

-The Rare Kidney Stone Consortium (RKSC) has identified 20 patients with CLCN5 mutations in their cohort of patients with Dent's disease.
-Presently, the clinical data suggest that patients with the same genotypes can have markedly different clinical phenotypes.
+The Rare Kidney Stone Consortium (RKSC) identified 20 patients with CLCN5 mutations in its cohort of patients with Dent's disease.
+The clinical data suggest that patients with the same genotypes can have markedly different clinical phenotypes.
+In a published series of patients with Dent's disease, S244L-CLCN5 was the most frequent mutation found.
+Q629X and R345W were two novel mutations found in patients who were newly diagnosed in the RKSC.

-T657S was previously reported as pathogenic in a published study of a patient with Dent's disease, but T657S is the only sequence variant we identified in the National Heart, Lung, and Blood Institute Exome Sequencing Project (ESP) database.
-Interestingly, the T657S variant had a high minor-allele frequency (MIF) of 0.3911 percent in the African-American population.
-The pathogenic significance of this T657S variation remains to be determined, although it is interesting to note that proteinuria and chronic kidney disease are common in African-Americans.
+T657S was previously reported as pathogenic in a published study of a patient with Dent's disease.
+But T657S was the only sequence variant we identified in the National Heart, Lung, and Blood Institute Exome Sequencing Project (ESP) database.
+Interestingly, the T657S variant had a high minor-allele frequency (MIF) of 0.3911 percent in the African American population.
+The pathogenic significance of this T657S variation remains to be determined.
+However, it's interesting to note that proteinuria and chronic kidney disease are common in African Americans.

-The laboratory of Minhwang Chang, Ph.D., has developed a xenopus oocyte overexpression system to recreate and characterize these coding mutations to better understand the clinical pathology of Dent's disease and the possible underpinnings of the associated nephrolithiasis.
+The laboratory of Mayo Clinic research scientist Minhwang Chang, Ph.D., developed a xenopus oocyte overexpression system to recreate and characterize these coding mutations to better understand the clinical pathology of Dent's disease and the possible underpinnings of the associated nephrolithiasis.
 This system allows us to obtain mechanistic information to explain the divergence between genotype and phenotype.

 Voltage-clamp experiments demonstrated that oocytes expressing the R345W mutant had a significant reduction (34.5 percent) in current amplitude compared with wild-type (WT) ClC-5.
 The Q629X and S244L mutants demonstrated even larger reductions of ClC-5 currents (IClC5): 95 percent and 90 percent, respectively.
 In contrast, IClC5 of oocytes expressing the T657S mutant (ESP variant) were not significantly different from WT ClC-5.
 IClC5 of the WT and ClC-5 mutants were decreased by reducing extracellular pH (pH 5.5) but were unaffected by elevating extracellular pH (pH 8.5).